maximums/TMPS/Lab2/README.md

 for output,type Technique contains 3 attributes and same methods as Furniture type.<br>
 **Adapter DP**, I've implemented in **TechniqueAdapter** using composition:
 ```
+public class TechniqueAdapter extends AdapterUtil {

     private final Technique object;
 ```
-It allows me to use method _arrangeHouse(Furniture... furnishes)_ from class House, with parameters of type Technique instead of type Furniture.<br>
+It allows me to use method _arrangeHouse(Furniture... furnishes)_ from class House, with parameters of type Technique instead of type Furniture, which are incompatible types because of different attributes (_Style_ and _Brand_)<br>

 ```
     void arrangeHouse(Furniture... furnishes){